The-Valley-Discord/blimp/CONTRIBUTING.md

 ## Overview

 BLIMP is written in Python 3.9 with the [discordpy] commands framework.
-For dependency management we use [Nix] wrapping [poetry].
+For dependency management we use [Nix].
 Complex input beyond the capabilities of discordpy is done using [TOML], which is the least painful to write markup format i could come up with that has Python bindings.

 ## Getting Started: Coding